 Now, this is inaccurate.

 The global financial crisis was ten years ago, and indirect access did not start being applied in any meaningful way until around 2013.
-Therefore it is difficult to see where JNC Consulting sees this connection.
+Therefore it isn’t easy to see where JNC Consulting sees this connection.
 SAP is having slowed growth in ECC, which is related to several factors.
-A number of SAP’s non-ERP applications have had serious implementation issues on projects, a topic which I cover in How SAP is Now Strip Mining its Customers.
-With SAP consulting companies recommending SAP applications no matter what the fit with business requirements, SAP sold many applications that should have never been sold.
+Several SAP’s non-ERP applications have had serious implementation issues on projects, a topic which I cover in How SAP is Now Strip Mining its Customers.
+SAP consulting companies recommending SAP applications no matter what they fit with business requirements.
+SAP sold many applications that should have never been sold.
 And finally, SAP has been telling Wall Street a growth story that is not really capable of happening.
 I covered this topic in How SAP Mislead Analysts in Their Q1 2017 Call.
-So SAP has created their long-term revenue problem, and it is a bit compliant of JNC Consulting to try to pin this on the overall economy.
-It also brings up questions of JNC’s objectivity, as it seems like a made-up story by JNC to shield SAP from their own dysfunctional decision making.
+So SAP has created their long-term revenue problem, and it is a bit compliant with JNC Consulting to try to pin this on the overall economy.
+It also brings up questions of JNC’s objectivity, as it seems like a made-up story by JNC to shield SAP from their own dysfunctional decision-making.

 “According to a typical SAP contract, users who indirectly access SAP must have an SAP user license too.
 There are numerous contractual inclusions or exclusions that could give rise to indirect access risk or protect you from it, and yes, every customers contract is different and different clauses and wording can give rise to Indirect Access risk.
 Sophisticated organizations specifically define the correlation between indirect access usage and license types in their SAP contracts, either at the initial negotiation before purchase or during annual maintenance.
 For example, they might write something like, “All indirect access will be classified as user type ESS.”
 Typically, if a non-SAP system accesses SAP data, the user of that external data needs to be covered by an appropriate SAP license.
 If you don’t have a clause in your contract, you’d be wise to agree with SAP what constitutes Indirect Usage to avoid any nasty surprises.